ManasSaxena14/BIDVERSE---AUCTION-PLATFORM/README.md

   - `PORT` - Port for the server (Render will set this automatically)
   - `NODE_ENV` - Set to "production"

-**IMPORTANT**: After deploying the backend to Render, update the target URL in `frontend/vite.config.js`:
-- Replace `https://your-render-backend-url.onrender.com` with your actual Render backend URL
+**IMPORTANT**: The backend is now deployed at `https://bidverse-auction-platform.onrender.com` and configured in `frontend/vite.config.js`

 ### Frontend Deployment (Vercel)
 - The frontend is configured to work with both local development and production environments